docker/docs/engine/userguide/networking/get-started-overlay.md

 ## Overlay networking with an external key-value store

-To use an Docker engine with an external key-value store, you need the
+To use a Docker engine with an external key-value store, you need the
 following:

 * Access to the key-value store.
 Docker supports Consul, Etcd, and ZooKeeper